 The SCU will not re-investigate the matter of the complaint.
 It will look at whether the school's complaints policy and any other relevant statutory policies that the school holds were adhered to.
-The SCU also looks at https://www.gov.uk/complain-about-school
+The SCU also looks at whether the school's statutory policies adhere to education legislation.
+It may direct the school to re-investigate the complaint where it is clear the school has acted unlawfully or unreasonably.